mohd-zaid/Flask-Blog./README.md

 # Flask-Blog.
-this is a flask blog
+This is a flask blog